 QR codes can be created in Microsoft Outlook 365 for your events, email signature, and meeting requests.

-- To generate a QR code, open a new email -> on the top right side, and click on the QR Code icon to access it.
+- Compose a new email -> on the top right side, and click on the QR Code icon to access it.

 - Use the launched QR code to create events, signatures, store phone numbers, and many more.

 - To place data in the QR code, use the icon from the top right ribbon, generate the required QR code, and place it into the body of the event.